apache/nuttx/configs/sama5d4-ek/README.txt

   nsh:

     This configuration directory provide the NuttShell (NSH).
-There are two NSH configurations:  nsh and demo.
-The difference is that nsh is intended to be a very simple NSH configuration upon which you can build further functionality.
-The demo configuration, on the other hand, is intended to be a rich configuration that shows many features all working together.
+This is a very simple NSH configuration upon which you can build further functionality.

     NOTES:
-    1. This configuration uses the default DBGU serial console.
+    1. This configuration uses the the USART3 for the serial console which is available at the "DBGU" RS-232 connector (J24).
 That is easily changed by reconfiguring to (1) enable a different serial peripheral, and (2) selecting that serial peripheral as the console device.